David Benson: Stage

-After leaving college, Benson moved to Edinburgh where had various jobs, including working as a "skivvy" in a restaurant kitchen and as an assistant in Scotland's first gay and lesbian bookshop.
+After leaving college, Benson moved to Edinburgh where he had various jobs, including working as a "skivvy" in a restaurant kitchen and as an assistant in Scotland's first gay and lesbian bookshop.

 Between 1990 and 1996 he worked in the Edinburgh-based Grassmarket Project Theatre Company, performing in a series of award-winning semi-documentary dramas, often improvised, ranging from homeless men (Glad, 1990–92) to pensioners (One Moment, 1993), and a young lady whose brother was killed in police custody (20/52, 1995).
 These productions gave him his first taste of theatrical success, when One Moment, an improvised drama devised by Jeremy Weller, won a Fringe First award at the Edinburgh Festival in 1993.

 It was at the Edinburgh Fringe, in 1996, that he premiered his first one-man show, Think No Evil of Us: My Life With Kenneth Williams, a semi-autobiographical production based around the life and career of English comedy actor Kenneth Williams, performed mainly in character as Williams; and which, as with his subsequent Edinburgh shows (with the exception of Star Struck) was entirely written by himself.
 The show was an immediate hit with audiences, winning a Scotsman Fringe First award.

 In 1997 the production began a national tour of the UK, culminating in a three-week West End run at the Vaudeville Theatre during 1998.
 He revived it in 2001 and continued to tour it for the following ten years: he once claimed he would continue touring the show "'till I drop".

 In 1998 he premiered his second one-man show, at the Assembly Rooms, during the Edinburgh Fringe.
 Titled Nothing But Pleasure, it was timed to coincide with the first anniversary of the death of Diana, Princess of Wales, and consisted mainly of a detailed description of the events at her funeral.
 Nothing But Pleasure was subsequently invited to the Sydney Festival, where Benson and pianist/arranger David Paul Jones performed it in The Playhouse at the Sydney Opera House in January 1999.
 The show then ran at the Jermyn Street Theatre London during 2000, under the revised title Mourning Glory.